Article Overview: Glacier National Park Itinerary

 Day 6 & 7: Check out the Flathead National Forest!

-Interested in seeing Glacier without the crowds?
+If you’re in seeing Glacier without the crowds?
 Located RIGHT NEXT to Glacier National Park is the equally stunning Flathead National Forest which sees a tiny fraction of the visitation.

 Situated in the northwestern corner of Montana, the Flathead National Forest comprises 2.4 million acres of dramatic mountain beauty.
 In the wild heart of the Flathead lies over 1 million acres of pristine wilderness.